Urine - abnormal color

 What to Expect at Your Office Visit

-The health care provider will perform a physical exam.
+The provider will perform a physical exam.
 This may include a rectal or pelvic exam.
-The doctor will ask you questions about your symptoms such as:
+The provider will ask you questions about your symptoms such as:

 - When did you first notice a change in urine color and how long have you had the problem?